Cu3PO42/quickshell/src/services/polkit/module.md

 ## Implementing a Polkit Agent

 The backend logic of communicating with the daemon is handled by the @@PolkitAgent object.
-It exposes incoming requests as properties and provides appropriate signals.
+It exposes incoming requests via @@PolkitAgent.flow and provides appropriate signals.

 ### Flow of an authentication request